 Length of Course

 The course assumes that you have had exposure to Petrosys.
-It is highly recommended that you have attended the Introduction to Petrosys course.
+It is highly recommended that you have attended the Getting Started in Petrosys PRO course.
 The users are expected to have knowledge of displaying data onto a mapsheet and understand the general layout of the surface modeling module.

 - Displaying and Georeferencing Images – Showing the user how to take a raster image and place it in its correct geographical location.